-- The integrity of the HSCC CWG deliberative and decision-making process about sensitive vulnerability, threat and mitigation matters requires a trusted environment without the presence of security vendors, consultants, or other non-healthcare-specific businesses that would participate primarily for business development purposes, rather than for contributing to collective critical infrastructure protection programs.
+- The integrity of the HSCC CWG deliberative and decision-making process involving sensitive vulnerability, threat and mitigation matters requires a trusted environment without the presence of security vendors, consultants, or other non-healthcare-specific organizations that would participate primarily for business development purposes, rather than for contributing to collective critical infrastructure protection programs.

 What Does It Cost?

-- The practical cost of membership is sweat equity – contribution of work, expertise, and resources in-kind, such as your organization’s staff time, travel, facilities, or communications channels to a broader audience as needed.
+- The practical cost of membership is sweat equity – contribution of work, expertise, and as available, resources in-kind, such as staff time, travel, facilities, or communications channels to a broader audience.

 How do Members Participate?

-- In general, Sector Coordinating Councils are cross-disciplinary in composition.
+- In general, SCCs are cross-disciplinary in composition.
 Because the Council deals with strategic and policy solutions to shared problems, member organizations and associations can assign individuals from various management and subject matter functions, such as CISO’s and their teams, risk and compliance, government relations, legal, marketing and others, according to the needs of a given topical work stream.

 - Organizational members are encouraged to assign HSCC CWG participation to as many staff as are deemed necessary and available to represent the organization’s interest in the HSCC CWG work plan.
 Organizational members can choose to be represented on as many task groups as they deem necessary, but to be most effective, member representatives should concentrate their efforts on one task group and not spread themselves too thin.
 If votes ever are needed in a given task group or the HSCC CWG as a whole and more than one representative from an organization serves in the TG or full CWG, the organization gets just one vote.